atompie/ble2mqtt/README.md

 ## Service installation

-Service installation depends on the system tyoe you are installting the service.
+Service installation depends on the system type you are installting the service.
 If you are running rasberry PI please edit file in init.d/ble2mqtt.
 Find line with <set_name>, <set_server>
 and fill it with your settings.